shabeer-syed/ACEs/about.md

 ## Contact information
 --------------------------------------------

-If your require any further information about the development of the ACE indicators, please read the publication here (insert link) or feel free to contact us:
+If you require any further information about the development of the ACE indicators, please read the publication here (insert link) or feel free to contact us:

 * Shabeer Syed, Senior Research Associate in Epidemiology (s.syed.16@ucl.ac.uk), 1,2
 * Dr Arturo Gonzalez-Izquierdo, Senior Research Associate, 1, 3